peterkrull/quad/docs/modelling_of_drone.md

 $$G(s)= \frac{2D}{Js+B} \left[\frac{\omega}{\text{N}}\right]$$

-Where $D$ is the distance from the between two propellers, $J$ is the moment of inertial of the drone around the given axis, and B is the air resistance.
-Here, D is the only easily measureable constant.
-The moment of inertia can be determined by modelling the entire drone is CAD software, approximating using point masses and simple shapes, or by doing some velocity step tests using known PID, values and fitting simulation data to measured data by only tweaking $J$.
+Where $D$ is the distance from the between two propellers, $J$ is the moment of inertial of the drone around the given axis, and $B$ is the air resistance.
+Here, $D$ is the only easily measureable constant.

+The moment of inertia is determined by applying a constant torque around the axis, and measuring the change in velocity over time.
+A constant torque can be accomplished using a known mass $M$ hanging by gravity $g$ from a string wound around a cylinder with radius $r$ giving : $\tau_t = M \cdot g \cdot r$.
+The moment of inertia $J$ can then be found by fitting the measurement to the following model:

+$$\omega(s) = \frac{Mgr}{Js}$$

+Then $J$ can be found